Gain access to personalized product screening, the best pricing, rewards, and more!

 Poison Sumac Control: How To Get Rid of Poison Sumac

-There are weeds that can be concerning because they are unsightly or grow out of control, and then there are woody weeds that are a concern because of the allergic reactions that they cause to anyone who comes in contact with it, like Poison Sumac.
-Poison Sumac is a notorious plant due to the rashes they form but most people don't know much else about them.
+Some weeds can be concerning because they are unsightly or grow out of control, and then there are woody weeds that are a concern because they cause allergic reactions to anyone who comes in contact with them, like poison sumac.
+Poison sumac is a notorious plant due to the rashes it forms, but most people don't know much else about it.

 Poison Sumac is poisonous all year round and at every phase of growth.
-All parts of the plant aside from the pollen contains urushiol, a toxin that is also found in Poison Oak and Poison Ivy.
+Aside from the pollen, all parts of the plant contain urushiol, a toxin also found in poison oak and poison ivy.
 This toxin causes irritation and blistering of the skin.
-Urishiol can easily come off of the plant and come into contact with skin either by touching the plant or indirectly touching things which has come into contact with Poison sumac (clothing, tools, animals, firewood).
+Urushiol can easily come off the plant and come into contact with skin either by touching the plant or indirectly touching things that have come into contact with poison sumac (clothing, tools, animals, firewood).

-If there's Poison Sumac on your property and you want it gone, we can help.
-Our lawn care experts have compiled a DIY poison sumac treatment guide which will show you, step-by-step, exactly how to kill poison sumac effectively using our professional-grade herbicide products.
+If poison sumac is on your property and you want it gone, we can help.
+Our lawn care experts have compiled a DIY poison sumac treatment guide that will show you step-by-step how to kill poison sumac effectively using our professional-grade herbicide products.

 Identification

-• Poison Sumac can either be a large shrub or small tree which can reach mature heights of up to 20 feet, but usually tops out at 5 or 6 feet.
+- Poison sumac can be a large shrub or small tree that can reach mature heights of up to 20 feet, but it usually tops at 5 or 6 feet.

-• Poison sumac trees like to grow in wet swampy areas or along shorelines.
-The plant is mostly found most commonly around the Great Lakes and coastal plains, but they have also reached areas far West past Texas.
+- Poison sumac trees like to grow in wet, swampy areas or along shorelines.
+The plant is most commonly found around the Great Lakes and coastal plains, but it has also reached areas far West past Texas.

-• There are types of Sumac that look similar to Poison Sumac but are actually harmless.
-These varieties are known as Smooth Sumac, Staghorn Sumac, and Dwarf Sumac.
-These species are found in drier conditions than where poison sumac likes to grow which is in more swampy wet soils.
-All three of these harmless species bear red fruits that together form a unique terminal seed head.
+- Some types of sumac look similar to poison sumac but are harmless.
+These varieties are smooth sumac, staghorn sumac, and dwarf Sumac.
+These species are found in drier conditions than where poison sumac likes to grow in more swampy wet soils.
+All three harmless species bear red fruits that form a unique terminal seed head together.

-• The dead giveaway that you are dealing with Poison Sumac, however, is when touched, Poison Sumac will cause a painfully itchy allergic reaction to the skin due to the oily resin called urushiol.
+- The dead giveaway you are dealing with is poison sumac; however, when touched, Poison Sumac will cause a painfully itchy allergic reaction to the skin due to the oily resin called urushiol.

-Use the image and the description above to help you in identifying Poison Sumac on your property.
-If you are not sure whether you have Poison Sumac or not, contact us and we will help you properly ID the plant and offer herbicide recommendations for control.
+Use the image and the description above to help you identify poison sumac on your property.
+If you are unsure whether you have poison sumac, contact us, and we will help you properly identify the plant and offer herbicide recommendations for control.

 Inspection

-Once you have confirmed that you are dealing with Poison Sumac, you can proceed with inspection.
-During this phase, you will locate the areas where Poison Sumac is growing and the conditions of the area that are allowing the weed to thrive.
-This will help you to determine where to focus your herbicide applications.
+Once you have confirmed that you are dealing with poison sumac, you can proceed with the inspection.
+During this phase, you will locate the areas where poison sumac is growing and the conditions allowing the weed to thrive.
+This will help you determine where to focus your herbicide applications.

 Where to Inspect

 Inspect the area to see just how big of an outbreak you have of this plant.
-Poison Sumac can grow anywhere but thrives in conditions where the soil is moist and is most commonly prevalent near swamps, marshes, and along river and pond shorelines.
+Poison sumac can grow anywhere but thrives where the soil is moist and is most commonly prevalent near swamps, marshes, and river and pond shorelines.

 What To Look For

-Poison Sumac stems along the leaflets are red and the leaves can have a reddish hue to them, particularly at the top of the plant.
-New bark for a Poison Sumac tree is a light gray, and as the bark ages, it becomes darker.
-Poison Sumac has greenish flowers that grow in loose panicles and bare a creamy white fruit that's part of a cluster.
+Poison sumac stems along the leaflets are red, and the leaves can have a reddish hue, particularly at the top of the plant.
+The new bark for a poison sumac tree is a light gray, and as the bark ages, it becomes darker.
+Poison sumac has greenish flowers that grow in loose panicles and bear a creamy white fruit that's part of a cluster.

 Treatment

-Before you proceed with control methods of eliminating Poison Sumac, be sure that you are first properly geared up for the occasion.
-We recommend that you wear long pants, long sleeves, gloves, and boots, covering as much skin as possible because you not only do not want poison sumac on your skin, you don't want to accidentally get chemicals on you either.
+Before you proceed with control methods of eliminating Poison Sumac, be sure that you are properly geared up for the occasion.
+We recommend that you wear long pants, long sleeves, gloves, and boots, covering as much skin as possible.
+You do not want poison-sumac on your skin, and you don't want to get chemicals on you either accidentally.

-We recommend using a non-selective herbicide like Glyphosate 4 Plus Weed Killer Concentrate which will easily kill Poison Sumac.
-You can cut the plant back to a foot or so above ground level and apply a generous amount of the chemical for the best results.
+We recommend using a non-selective herbicide like Glyphosate 4 Plus Weed Killer Concentrate, which will easily kill poison sumac.
+For the best results, cut the plant back to a foot or so above ground level and apply a generous amount of the chemical.

 Step 1: Mix and Apply Glyphosate

-Prepare a herbicide spray mix of the appropriate amount of Glyphosate into a pump sprayer.
-We also recommend adding a Vison Pro Max spray marking dye to mark plants that have been sprayed and to tell if you are getting a sufficient amount of herbicide on the plant.
+Prepare an herbicide spray mix of the appropriate amount of Glyphosate for a pump sprayer.
+We also recommend adding a Vison Pro Max spray marking dye to mark plants that have been sprayed and to tell if you are getting sufficient herbicide on the plant.

-Sprays must come into contact with the leaves to be effective.
-However, care must be exercised when using Glyphosate since most shrubs, garden plants and other desired plants which come in contact with the herbicide will be killed.
-Glyphosate may not prove total control from just a single treatment so you may need to do follow-up applications until the Poison Sumac is completely gone.
+Sprays must contact the leaves to be effective.
+However, care must be exercised when using Glyphosate since most shrubs, garden plants, and other desired plants that come in contact with the herbicide will be killed.
+Glyphosate may not prove total control from a single treatment, so you may need to make follow-up applications until the Poison Sumac is completely gone.

 Prevention